-Coaching is one of those disciplines that struggles with itself to be defined.
-When I talk to prospective clients I find that there are many varied understandings of what coaching is and of what it does.
+Coaching is a discipline that struggles with itself to be defined.
+Talking with prospective clients I find that there are many varied understandings of what coaching is and of what it does.
 Often the term “coach” is, in my mind, inappropriately applied to trainers, consultants and many other professions.

 Coaching as we know it today developed through the schools of psychology of the 60’s, sports psychology of the 70’s and into widespread business use in the 80’s and 90’s.
 A tennis coach, Timothy Gallwey, is often credited with popularising the coaching approach to learning through his seminal text in 1974 “ The Inner Game of Tennis” and subsequently “..of Golf” and “..of Work”.